Get price protection now!

 What rate structure is right for you?

 There are several ways energy rates in Alberta are structured.
-For many, the idea of a fixed-rate plan is what drew them to choosing to go with a plan from one of the competitive energy providers in Alberta in the first place.
+For many, the idea of a secured-rate plan is what drew them to choosing to go with a plan from one of the competitive energy providers in Alberta in the first place.

-Fixed-rate plans depend on the deregulated model because they represent mitigated risk on the part of the gas and electric providers that offer them to consumers.
+Secured-rate plans depend on the deregulated model because they represent mitigated risk on the part of the gas and electric providers that offer them to consumers.
 These companies speculate how much money they will have to spend on the energy supply to accommodate the needs of these customers over their contract period, and charge them a set rate per unit consumed that reflects that.

 On the flip side, variable-rate plans offer the flexibility of pricing that follows market trends.
 The energy market isn't in a constant climb.
 Evidence of market lows can be seen in the recent natural gas market.
 As a result of new drilling techniques, the cost of natural gas has been particularly low during the past few years.
-As a result, people who had long-term fixed-rate plans may have spent more on natural gas than if they had chosen a variable rate during that time period.
+As a result, people who had long-term secured-rate plans may have spent more on natural gas than if they had chosen a variable rate during that time period.

 If there's one thing that's true about the energy market, it's hard to predict.
 Select your energy plan wisely and you'll have one less thing to worry about.